missing-semester/missing-semester/_2020/data-wrangling.md

 So, looking back at `/.*Disconnected from /`, we see that it matches any text that starts with any number of characters, followed by the literal string "Disconnected from &rdquo;.
 Which is what we wanted.
-But
-{% comment %}
-note: the spelling of "trixy" below is intentional; see https://github.com/missing-semester/missing-semester/pull/84
-{% endcomment %}
-beware, regular expressions are trixy.
+But beware, regular expressions are tricky.
 What if someone tried to log in with the username "Disconnected from"?
 We'd have:

 ```